TobyDaines/codingTasks/README.md

 This file explores simple linear regression and multiple linear regression and identifies the best scenarios to use either one.
 These models can be really useful to predict certain values of a given dataset and very clearly identifies trends for linear data.

+## Feature Scaling example.ipynb

+This file gives us an example of how feature scaling can be used for data analysis.
+We are given some data where the scale of one of the variables is far different from the rest of the variables.
+We are unable to numerically compare the rest of the values with this one so we need to apply feature scaling.
+By doing this, the scales of all of the variables are standardised meaning we can numerically compare them without any trouble.